What is an Immediate Relative for Immigration?

 If you do not have a criminal record and entered the country legally, you may be eligible for adjustment of status.
 I handle adjustment of status applications via an electronic application process.
 I gather information through an electronic questionnaire and send you a list of documents I will need to process the application.
 After I receive the documents, we can generally get the paperwork signed and submitted within a week.

 After we submit the application, USCIS processes the application and requests additional evidence if necessary.
-I help my clients throughout the process from submitting the application through the interview.
+I help my clients throughout the process, from applying for the interview.